Herbal and Natural Medicine, Plus Some Regular First Aid

 - How to prepare herbal medicines: Roots and barks must be decocted; simmered, partially covered, for 20 minutes, and then covered and steeped until cool, at a ratio of 2 tablespoons substance to 4.5 cups water.
 Leaves and flowers must be infused, at a ratio of 2 tsp of herb in 1 c. just-boiled water, covered, and let steep until cool.
 Seeds must be ground and then infused in a ratio of 1 tsp herb in 1 c. just-boiled water, same idea.
 Fruits must be sliced thinly, about 3 to 4 slices at a time, de-seeded if necessary, and then proceed as with the leaves and flowers.

 - How to make a tincture: first pick a plain liquor that you wouldn't mind drinking straight, such as good vodka or brandy.
+Or, for a glycerite or an herbal vinegar, use edible food-grade vegetable glycerin or apple cider vinegar.
+Straight honey could also work, but you'd need to have half a year for the herbs to release their goodness into it and warm it in a pan of warm water for a couple hours to make it pourable in the first place.
 Wash, shake dry, and finely chop fresh herb, or break up dried herb as best you can.
-Put the herb in a jar and cover it with 2 inches of liquor.
+Put the herb in a jar and cover it with 2 inches of liquor (or whatever).
 I don't subscribe to the 1 part herb 3 parts liquor rule because I like my medicine to be medicine not hooch thank you.
-Wait a month, strain the tincture, and keep it in a jar in a cool dark place.
+At maximum (of liquid) you should go for 1 part herb to 2 parts liquid.
+If it soaks up all the liquid and needs more, only then should you add more.
+Glycerites and herbal vinegars must be refrigerated or they can go off.
+Wait a month, shaking the bottle whenever you want, strain the tincture, and keep it in a jar in a cool dark place.
 Put it in dropper bottles as needed.

 - One unusual method of applying herbs is to create a paste of herb and mix it with extra virgin olive oil in a ratio of 1:1.
 I have found success using garlic paste mixed with olive oil and applied to the soles of my feet in combating Lyme disease.
 The trick is to leave it on for a maximum of 20 minutes, then rinse it off with soap.
 The active constituents absorb through the skin and get into the bloodstream.
 This is a very old treatment for colds and flu.
 I've heard of roasted onions being used for the same purpose in old pioneer remedy lore but would recommend raw onion instead, as it seems that alliums lose much of their healing properties when cooked.